venkateshwarant/Cucumber/README.md

 Getting started with Cucumber BDD framework

 ## General overview
 This tutorial aims in writing behaviour driven user acceptance test cases by integrating cucumber and selenium.
-Similar to the previous tutorials we will consider the [Web-based Hello World case study](https://github.com/acapozucca/helloworld) as our product to be tested.
+Similar to the previous tutorials, we will consider the [Web-based Hello World case study](https://github.com/acapozucca/helloworld) as our product.
 The test cases will be similar to that of [TestNG tutorial](https://github.com/acapozucca/TestNG), but here we will use the combination of JUnit-Cucumber-Selenium.
 JUnit for test cases, Cucumber for Behaviour driven development, and Selenium to write user acceptance test for our hello world web application.